Attend a workshop focused on teaching for graduate assistants.

 · Why: Receive professional development, support undergraduate and graduate students, expand your knowledge, enjoy delicious free food and beverages, provide educational supplements to your students, take advantage of extra credit in participating courses, etc.

-· Complimentary breakfast catered by Classic Fares Catering
+breakfast catered by Classic Fares Catering · Complimentary lunch catered by Vellos

 · Innovative and novel research from over 100 faculty, graduate and undergraduate students.